Honolulu Museum of Art: Education

 Education has always been an integral part of the Honolulu Museum of Art's mission.
 Working closely with educators and schools, the museum provides tools and experiences to make visual art a foundational element of learning.
 The museum's education programs include guided tours, workshops, gallery classes, and children's art activities.
 School programs include art classes for Special Education students and programs for students in Hawaiʻi public schools, which combine museum tours and hands-on experience creating art in studio classes at the art center.
-Its educational resources support educators, collectors, students, members, artists and art historians with a small library and a non-reservation collection.
+Its educational resources support educators, collectors, students, members, artists, and art historians with a small library and a non-reservation collection.

 Tours

 Docents conduct tours for the public, school groups (pre-school and up), and community organizations.
-Groups of ten or more persons and classes are requested to schedule tours at least two weeks in advance.
+Groups of ten or more and classes are requested to schedule tours at least two weeks in advance.

 Special tours, focusing on temporary exhibitions often include supplementary materials and activities, some especially designed for children.
 Workshops for teachers and other educators may also be offered.
 Theme tours concentrate on a specific country, region, time period, art movement, or groups of artists.